-No irrigation is needed in December or January.
+*Irrigation is typically not needed in December or January.
 Hand water as needed.

-The cycle and soak method of sprinkler watering on laws allows water to soak deep into the soil creating healthy roots and eliminating runoff.
+The cycle and soak method of sprinkler watering on lawns allows water to soak deep into the soil creating healthy roots and eliminating runoff.

 Drip low and slow to allow plants, trees and shrubs to be watering directly at the root systems using a low pressure for a longer period of time.

 Water based on your drip emitter’s rate of flow:

 20 – 40 minutes for high-flow emitters (deliver bead like droplets; 1-4 gallons per hour)

 30 – 90 minutes for low-flow emitters (deliver a steady, light stream of water; up to 20 gallons per hour)